vijayhardaha/plupload-wordpress-uploader-example/README.md

 # Plupload WordPress Uploader Example

-This is a custom plugin with custom Plupload Drag &amp; Drop uploader with Wordpress.
-You can use this example code into your custom plugin or themese.
-It's generally useful when you have frontend bulk upload and you don't wanna use Wordpress Media Library for bulk upload and wanna go with your upload method using chuck system.
+This is a custom plugin with a custom Plupload Drag & Drop uploader with WordPress.
+You can use this example code into your custom plugin or themes.
+It's generally useful when you have frontend bulk upload and you don't wanna use WordPress Media Library for bulk upload and wanna go with your upload method using chuck system.

 ### Installation
 Download the plugin repo zip and install in your WordPress website.
 If you don't know how to style plugin manually on WordPress website, then [instructions how to install plugin manully available here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).